 Limited companies are closed down by either voluntarily striking them off the register at Companies House, or by using the Members’ Voluntary Liquidation process (MVL).
 Each method has specific advantages for directors:

 ESC C16 allowed company directors to have the ‘best of both worlds.’
-They could take advantage of the simple striking-off procedure, but also distribute funds as capital rather than income (also potentially gaining access to entrepreneurs’ tax relief) as long as certain criteria were met.
+They could take advantage of the simple striking-off procedure, but also distribute funds as capital rather than income (also potentially gaining access to Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs’ Relief prior to April 2020,) as long as certain criteria were met.

 HMRC granted the concession if a company’s tax affairs were in order, and the intention was not to gain an unfair tax advantage.
 Distributions leading up to strike-off could also receive treatment under ESC C16 in most cases.